 On October 27, 2020, the Company amended its existing lease (the "Lease Amendment") for its corporate headquarters located at 60 Cutter Mill Road, Great Neck, New York, to expand the office premises and to extend the term of the non-cancelable lease through November 30, 2027.
 Among other things, the Lease Amendment provides for gradual rent increases from approximately \$4,500 per month during the first three years to \$5,100 per month during the last year of the extension term, and requires payments for electricity and future escalation increases, as defined.
-The Company also leases office equipment under a non-cancelable lease expiring in 2024.
+The Company also leases office equipment under a non-cancelable lease that expired in March 2024.

-At December 31, 2023, approximate future minimum lease payments, including mandatory fixed electricity charges, are as follows:
+At December 31, 2024, approximate future minimum lease payments, including mandatory fixed electricity charges, are as follows:

-2024 \$ 61,526

-2025 60,926
+2025 \$ 60,926

 2026 60,926

 2027 55,848

-Total minimum lease payments 239,226
+Total minimum lease payments 177,700

-Less: amount representing interest (18,699)
+Less: amount representing interest (10,581)

-Present Value of Net Minimum Lease Payments \$ 220,527
+Present Value of Net Minimum Lease Payments \$ 167,119

-At December 31, 2023, the Company's operating leases had a weighted-average remaining lease term of 3.91 years, and the weighted-average discount rate used was 4.15%, which was based on the Company's incremental borrowing rate at the inception of the lease.
+At December 31, 2024, the Company's operating lease had a weighted-average remaining lease term of 2.89 years, and the weighted-average discount rate used was 4.14%, which was based on the Company's incremental borrowing rate at the inception of the lease.

-Rent expense, including fixed electricity charges and variable real estate taxes, in the years 2023 and 2022 was approximately \$64,000 and \$63,000, respectively.
+Rent expense, including fixed electricity charges and variable real estate taxes, in the years 2024 and 2023 was approximately \$63,000 and \$64,000, respectively.